Bodenheim: Winegrowing

 In Bodenheim, there is winegrowing on 426 ha shared among vineyards owned by Kapelle, Kreuzberg, Silberberg, Hoch, Leidhecke, Westrum, Heitersbrünnchen, Ebersberg, Burgweg, Mönchspfad and Reichsritterstift.
 All together, there are currently (as of 2003) 79 active winegrowing operations with a working area greater than 3 000 m².
 The winegrowing lands are divided into 315 ha of white wine varieties and 112 ha of red wine varieties.
 Of white wine varieties, 72 ha are taken up by Silvaner vines and 71 ha by Müller-Thurgau.
 Dornfelder, at 47 ha is currently the most strongly represented red wine variety.

-A vine theme park guides the tourist through the vineyards explaining the most seeked vines at the sites where they are planted.
+A vine theme park guides the tourist through the vineyards explaining the most sought vines at the sites where they are planted.

 VDP members

 The Weingut Oberstleutnant Liebrecht'sche Gutsverwaltung (winery) goes back to the estate built by the nuns from Altmünster Abbey in 1754 between the parish estate and the municipality of Weed.
 The career officer Friedrich Wilhelm Liebrecht realigned the vineyards’ boundaries and is counted among the founders of the Verband Deutscher Naturwein Versteigerer, the forerunner of the Verband Deutscher Prädikatsweingüter (VDP).
 The winery was led until 2010 by a fourth-generation descendant, Mr. Fritz Nacke.

 The Weingut Kühling Gillot was taken over in 2002 by the Geisenheim winegrowing engineer Carolin Gillot.
 Carolin, now Spanier-Gillot, managed to build on her father's years-long quality work and support.
 She is cofounder of the young winegrowers’ association “message in a bottle” and busies herself in the Rhenish Hesse regional association of the women's wine network “Vinissima”.